utuhiro78/mozcdic-ut-alt-cannadic/README.md

 ## Overview

-A dictionary converted from [Alt-Cannadic](https://ja.osdn.net/projects/alt-cannadic/wiki/FrontPage) for Mozc.
+A dictionary converted from [alt-cannadic](https://ja.osdn.net/projects/alt-cannadic/wiki/FrontPage) for Mozc.

-Thanks to the Alt-Cannadic team.
+Thanks to the alt-cannadic team.

 ## License